Unit 4 Research project TTM ICTM London

 |M3: Present and communicate appropriate findings||M3: A range of methods of presentations has been used, including technical language, in presenting the findings (tables, charts, graphs etc.)||D3: Demonstrate convergent/lateral/creati ve thinking||D3: Innovative and creative thoughts have been applied when making the oral presentation (use of ICT and innovative methods of presenting the data and findings)|

-- Preparation guidelines of
+- Preparation guidelines of the Coursework Document

 - All coursework must be word processed.